shray9/pij/README.md

  7. Task Definition for ECS Service
  8. Target Groups for ALB

+ ## How to test

+ 1. Get the loadbalancer DNS name
+ 2. Open it in the browser `http://DNSName/LoginWebApp-1

 ## Github Actions Workflow

 To have basic understanding of Github actions, please follow [Github Action Basic Video](https://www.youtube.com/watch?v=0VELgZOJs78)